EthanHalprin/XMLParser3/README.md

  `parseErrorOccurred` - I recommend tampering the XML a bit to see this routine invocation.
 It it supplied with a special error code representing a specific error in XML Validation.

+*REMARK: Besides these methods, there are a lot more on `XMLParserDelegate` for special cases as parsing runs.
+Advisable to take a glance.

 More:
  * See also remarks in code - they're explanatory.
  * Output window in runtime debug also show the XML and the result in a nice format